 Source: Roasted Carrots With Fresh Figs

 In this recipe for Roasted Carrots With Fresh Figs by Karen Sheer, carrots caramelize with the figs with a delectable just-sweet-enough glaze, all roasted in one pan.
-Here is a colorful, balanced side-dish that excites the palate rather than weigh it down.
+Here is a colorful, balanced side dish that excites the palate rather than weighs it down.
 The perfect combination of roasted veggies and fruits with nuts, herbs, and a zippy glaze.

 Source: Beer Battered String Beans